 The guilty plea is set aside and the DUI case is dismissed with a stipulation of probable cause and with an agreement that the dismissal will not be expunged for a period of two years from the date of the defendant’s dismissal.

 - Within 30 days of entry into the program, defendant must pay the $300 program fee in full to the Jefferson County Attorney’s Office.

-- Within three months, complete the alcohol/drug assessment and recommended alcohol education program at a designated and approved provider. ((do we have a list we can link to?))
+- Within three months, complete the alcohol/drug assessment and recommended alcohol education program at a designated and approved provider

 If the participant fails to complete any listed requirements or receives any new charges while completing the DUI First Offenders Diversion program, the program agreement will be terminated and the case returned to court for formal sentencing.

 The director of the program reserves the right to impose appropriate sanctions in lieu of termination from the DUI Diversion program based on the nature of the new offense or lack of compliance.